Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 • Shall have demonstrated strength in the areas of scholarly research and publication, public performance, or other creative accomplishment.

 • Shall normally have a minimum of six years of full-time teaching at the rank of assistant professor (or less for exceptional candidates who meet criteria #1-4 listed above).
 Full-time service is defined in Section 7, paragraph 2.
-The President of the College, with the counsel and recommendations of the Provost, the Faculty Personnel Council, and the department chair, recommends advances in rank to the Board of Trustees for action.
+The President of the College, with the counsel and recommendations of the Vice President for Academic Affairs and Provost, the Faculty Personnel Committee, and the department chair, recommends advances in rank to the Board of Trustees for action.

 4. Professor